javalent/obsidian-leaflet/README.md

 | Associated Tags | Immutable markers will use this marker type if the file has this tag _and `mapmarker` is not set_.   |

 If layer icon is on, the icon be moved around the base icon by clicking and dragging, to customize where the icon is layered.
 If <kbd>Shift</kbd> is held while moving the icon, it will snap to the midlines.

+#### Creating local marker types

+New markers can also be defined in a `markers.json` file.
+These marker types will be available to any notes in the same directory as the json file.
+The json file should contain an array of Icon objects, See the [Icon interface](https://github.com/javalent/obsidian-leaflet/blob/1fa4c237deceff1def883872fdad3822f9bff560/types/saved.d.ts#L7) for details.

 #### Using an Image as a Marker Icon